 Lose it: Be aware.
 If a sense of dissatisfaction remains, it could cause problems for teams who have to work together in the long term.

 The ostrich strategy of Avoiding, sits at the bottom left corner of the quadrant.
 It’s not only uncooperative but also unassertive.
 And common sense tells us, avoiding a problem won’t make it go away.

 Use it: When it’s a trivial matter and the outcome doesn’t really concern you, such as a talented employee who sometimes shows up late for work.
 Or when dealing with a very heated situation, that could only get worse if you don’t step away from it.

 Lose it: Think about the consequences.
 Avoiding a conflict can sometimes lead to even bigger conflicts and could backfire in a big way.

-Accommodating sits at the bottom right hand corner of the quadrant indicating a cooperative but unassertive approach.
-It’s most skilfully used by those who know when to pick their battles.
+Accommodating sits at the bottom right-hand corner of the quadrant indicating a cooperative but unassertive approach.
+It’s most skillfully used by those who know when to pick their battles.

 Use it: When the relationship matters more than the outcome.
 Such as excusing an employee from joining a lunch that includes a colleague they don’t like.
 Or when being accommodating has better results for the organisation as a whole.

 Lose it: At first, it could make you appear as a manager who is easy to approach and cares about people, but it could equally make you seem like a pushover not to be taken seriously if used too often.
 Or that you don’t really value the other’s point of view enough to have a conversation about it.